Indonesia's LGBTQ community fears crackdown under legal reforms | DW | 02.06.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Indonesia's parliament is currently debating on how to rework the country's criminal code, and LGBTQ rights activists are worried new legal standards could be used to penalize and persecute same-sex couples.
+Indonesia's parliament is currently debating on the country's criminal code.
+LGBTQ rights activists are worried new legal standards on morality could be used to persecute same-sex couples.

-Indonesia's lawmakers are working on reforming the country's criminal code under a draft bill abbreviated in Indonesian as RKUHP.
+Indonesia's lawmakers are working on reforming the country's criminal code under a draft bill, known in the country by the acronoym RKUHP.
 The reforms are an attempt to sweep out a colonial era criminal justice system, but there is concern the reforms will be used to make more types of conduct illegal.

-Conservative Islamic lawmaker Amin Akram told DW by text message that his Prosperous Justice Party (PKS) wants the bill ratified "immediately" and says there is a target to pass it in July 2022.
+Conservative Islamic lawmaker Amin Akram told DW by text message that his Prosperous Justice Party wants the bill ratified "immediately" and says there are plans to pass it by July 2022.

 The tweet from Mahfud MD has raised concern within the LGBTQ community and among legal activists, even if LGBTQ people are not specifically mentioned in the bill.

-Indonesian public defender Ma'ruf Bajammal, said he questions the government's commitment to combating discrimination and to protecting the human rights of its citizens.
+Indonesian lawyer and public defender Ma'ruf Bajammal questioned the government's commitment to combating discrimination and to protecting the human rights of citizens.

-"The state should not criminalize a person only based on their sexual orientation," Bajammal, who works for the legal non-profit organization Community Legal Aid (LBHM), told DW.
+"The state should not criminalize a person only based on their sexual orientation," Bajammal, who works for the legal non-profit organization Community Legal Aid, told DW.

-Atang Irawan, a constitutional law researcher at Pasundan University in West Java, encouraged the government to open a transparent public dialogue on the issue before the bill is ratified.
+Atang Irawan, a law lecturer at Pasundan University in West Java province, encouraged the government to conduct a transparent public discussion on the issue before the bill is ratified.

 "For those who are against it, they are of the opinion that the state goes too deep into regulating morality.
-They think it is too much for the state to intervene with the private rights of its citizens.
-Thus, it is significant to open a room for dialogue," Irawan told DW.
+They think it is too much for the state to intervene with the private rights of its citizens," Irawan told DW.
+That's why further discussion is needed, he said.

-Indonesia has been trying to renew its Dutch colonial-era criminal code since the 1960's.
-The last attempt to ratify the bill was in September 2019.
+Indonesia has been trying to renovate its Dutch colonial era criminal code since the 1960s.
+The last attempt to ratify this particular RKUHP bill was in September 2019.

-The bill would have covered offenses like "defaming" public figures and institutions and religion.
+The bill would have made "defaming" public figures, institutions and religion an offense.
 Indonesia is the world's largest Muslim-majority country by population.
-It would also have prohibited premarital sex and target drug use and include "morality" clauses.
+It would also have prohibited premarital sex and included "morality" clauses.

-According to a public version of the draft seen by DW, a proposed article on "fornication" has raised concerns among sexual minority groups.
+According to a public version of the draft seen by DW, it is the proposed article in RKUHP on "fornication" that has raised concerns among local LGBTQ groups.

-The proposed article said that anyone who commits "obscene acts against other people who are of the different or same sex" could be fined and face imprisonment from 18 months to 9 years.
-The definition of "obscene" would apply if the act is conducted in public, forcibly with violence or threats of violence, or is published as "pornographic" content.
+This proposed article said that anyone who commits "obscene acts against other people who are of the different or same sex" could be fined and face imprisonment from 18 months to nine years.
+The definition of "obscene" would apply if the act is conducted in public, forcibly with violence or threats of violence, or is published as pornographic content.

 Conservative lawmaker Akram said sex between two same-sex single adults would be punishable under the bill if it was conducted in public.